length

 Meals: B

-Day 20: BLAKEY RIDGE TO GROSMONT (22KM)
+Day 20: BLAKEY RIDGE TO EGTON BRIDGE (18.5KM)

 High on Blakey Ridge you can take in the surrounds as you stroll down the Esk Valley past the medieval stone markers of Young Ralph and Fat Betty.
 There are numerous myths and legends around Fat Betty including that the cross marks the place where two nuns from nearby Rosedale Abbey lost their lives on the misty moors.
-As you head towards Glaisdale Moor and the village of Egton Bridge and Grosmont, the wide unenclosed vista inspires you to stride out with an unbound sense of freedom and adventure.
+As you head towards Glaisdale Moor and the village of Egton Bridge, the wide unenclosed vista inspires you to stride out with an unbound sense of freedom and adventure.

 6 hours